 The first step to reduce the risk of black toenails from running is to make sure you keep your toenails short.
 I cut mine once a week, or at least inspect my toes each week to see if the nails need a trim.

 If you already cut your toenails regularly and still have this issue then perhaps it’s time to try a different style or brand of trail running shoe.
-Our feet have different shapes and ‘heights’ – and as someone with very ‘shallow’ feet, I need to ensure that I wear running shoes that don’t have too much space over the top of my feet, otherwise my feet may slide forward in the shoe and hit the end when I run.
+Wearing a shoe that is the wrong size or profile can be a major source of foot pain and sore feet from running, because our feet have different shapes and ‘heights’, which may not be appropriately supported by your running shoes if you wear a pair that isn’t suitable for your feet.
+For example, as someone with very ‘shallow’ feet, I need to ensure that I wear running shoes that don’t have too much space over the top of my feet, otherwise my feet may slide forward in the shoe and hit the end when I run.

 6. Deal with blisters on your feet